Plumeria rubra: Uses

 The USDA Forestry Service lists Plumeria rubra as a poisonous plant and warns against touching or eating any part of the plant.

 In Cambodia, as with other Plumeria species, P. rubra flowers is used for necklaces, as offerings to deities or as decoration for coffins.
 The leaves of this species are used in the care of sores and made into soothing infusions.

 The flowers and bark of it are also used in traditional Chinese medicine in the treatment of fever, bacillary dysentery, pertussis and so on.
+Chinese herbal teas such as Wang Lao Ji also contain P. rubra.

 P. rubra possesses fulvoplumierin, an antibiotic that inhibits the growth of Mycobacterium tuberculosis.
 The plant has also been shown to be an antifungal, antiviral, analgesic, antispasmodic, and hypoglycemic.
 P. rubra is also reported to contain agoniadin, plumierid, plumeric acid, cerotinic acid, and lupeol, and the stem possesses an alkaloid called triterpinoid.
 The plant has been known to promote digestion and excretion, along with respiratory and immune functions.
 The sap of the plant is used as a laxative and is a remedy for bloating and stomachaches.
 The bark is said to be purgative and is also used for venereal sores.
 The flowers can be boiled in water or juice and made into a salad to promote bowel movement, urine flow, and to control gas and phlegm.
 The flowers are also used in the treatment of asthma.

 On the Molokai island in the Hawaiian archipelago, P. rubra is cultivated in order to produce neck garlands (leis).
 They are also used to make a scented oil in many Pacific islands that include Hawaii.
 The flowers are used to scent coconut oil.
 The bark contains faint purplish streaks and the wood is hard and compact with a very fine texture.
 The wood takes a high polish.

+As a symbol

 Plumeria rubra is the national flower of Nicaragua, where it is known under the local name "sacuanjoche".
 It is also the village flower of Asan-Maina on Guam.